Mix ‘n Match for Easy low-FODMAP Dinners

 Opt for firm tofu, which has a larger low FODMAP serving size than silken tofu.
 We like to press it and bake it with a few spices and soy sauce to keep it firm whilst cooking.

-Choose your carbohydrate
+Choose your Low FODMAP carbohydrate

 There are more carbohydrate options than you might expect.
 Potatoes and rice have very large low FODMAP serving sizes that you are unlikely to exceed, but you have to be more careful with wheat based carbohydrate sources since these contain fructans.